The Most Interesting Bridges in Venice

 Other Bridges to See in Venice

-Il Ponte dei Sospiri (The Bridge of Sighs) is another bridge in Venice known by everyone.
+Ponte dei Sospiri (the Bridge of Sighs) is another bridge in Venice known by everyone.
 The covered bridge was built at the end of the 17th century to ensure the connection between the courtrooms in the Doge's Palace and the building where the prisons were located.

 The bridge can be seen from the inside during a visit to the Doge's Palace.